 You may also want to consult the following websites:

 Looking for cheap accommodation in Rome isn’t easy and can be time consuming.
-Fortunately the times of browsing innumerable adverts, making hundreds of phone calls and visiting dozen of houses belong to the past: with Uniplaces now you can look for your room comfortably sitting at home.
+With Uniplaces now you can look for your room comfortably sitting at home.
 You can pick a room in a shared home with other expats, a studio flat if you want more privacy, or you can team up with other friends and rent an entire apartment just for yourselves.